NYS Summer EBT

 Summary of the Summer EBT Program

 Summer EBT is a federally funded program that provides a one-time benefit of $120 for each eligible child which is encoded on an EBT card.
 Households will have 122 consecutive days from the date of issuance to use the benefit.
+Summer EBT benefits are NOT SNAP benefits; this is a separate food supplement benefit.

 x